mskf1383/pashmak/README.md

 9
 ```

-but we can use `loop` and `while` functions to make loop syntax easy:
+But we can use `loop` and `while` functions to make loop syntax easy:

 ```bash
 $i = 0;